1and1/swagger-jaxrs-doclet/README.md

 1.0.x Versions require Java 6/7

-The latest fork version is 1.1.0.5, the latest upstream version is 1.1.0.
+The latest fork version is 1.1.0.6, the latest upstream version is 1.1.0.

+Fork version 1.1.0.6:
++ Disabled online swagger-validator because intranet unreachable from internet

 Fork version 1.1.0.5:
 + 1and1-branded UI (1and1-blue, removed swagger-links)